Project Overview and Purpose

 The project is part of the Piedmont Improvement Program to improve passenger and freight railroad operations along the Piedmont Corridor from Raleigh to Charlotte.

-The first phase, Phase IA, will include two layover and servicing tracks of 1,300 and 1,000 feet as well as a 600-foot-long service platform, a 475-foot-long track for spare equipment and a 6,200-square-foot building for maintenance personnel and Amtrak crews.
+Plans for, Phase IA, currently under construction, include two layover and servicing tracks of 1,300 and 1,000 feet as well as a 600-foot-long service platform, a 475-foot-long track for spare equipment and a 6,200-square-foot building for maintenance personnel and Amtrak crews.

 Phase 1A also includes track work to be performed by Norfolk Southern to allow passenger trains to access the facility from the Norfolk Southern mainline.